 Cybersecurity is an essential need for a modern society in which information technology and services pervade every aspect of our lives.
-The cybersecurity field has the fastest growth rate while the labour market encounters a severe workforce shortage.
+Cybersecurity has the fastest growth rate among all areas of IT, with the labour market encountering a severe workforce shortage in this field.

-The aim of this programme is to provide learners with essential research and expert technical knowledge and competence of the most important technical concepts of security applied in emerging areas such as cloud security and forensics.
+The aim of this programme is to provide learners with essential expert technical knowledge, competence and research skills of the most important technical concepts of cybersecurity and how they are applied in emerging areas such as device security and forensics.

 A unique feature of this course is the strong collaboration of the college with the industry in the development and delivery of the MSc in Cybersecurity course.
 The Domain Context module creates a space into which companies may provide in-house training, professional certification preparation or deliver knowledge on the latest technologies currently used by specific cybersecurity companies.
 The Internship module also connects students with the industry and supports students’ employment in the cyber security domain.

 This course is ideal for ICT professionals or graduates with a level 8 degree on National Framework of Qualifications (NFQ), in Computing/Computer Science or in a cognate area (STEM) that wish to develop a career as a cybersecurity professional; to take a leading technical or managerial role; to progress faster in their employment or to apply the knowledge in their current role.

 Candidates who do not hold a computing degree and are currently working in the IT sector may be considered based on relevant academic qualifications or extensive work experience.

 As a graduate of this course you will be able to:

 Several reports highlight the skills shortage in cybersecurity.
 The Bureau of Labour Statistics projects 36.5 percent employment growth for information and cybersecurity experts and analysts by 2022.
 This field has the fastest growth rate when compared with the rest of the technology jobs.